openhbx/openhbx.github.io/pages/api/api_about_the_cv.md

 ---
-title: About the CV
+title: Canonical Vocabulary
-keywords: [canonical vocabulary api application program interface affordable care act]
+keywords: canonical vocabulary, api, affordable care act, application program interface
+tags: []
 sidebar: api_sidebar
-summary: "Controlled vocabularies rule!"
+summary: "A Standard Health Benefit Exchange Canonical Vocabulary"
 permalink: api_about_the_cv.html
 folder: api
 ---

-A Standard Health Benefit Exchange Canonical Vocabulary ==
+The ACApi Canonical Vocabulary (CV) is a controlled vocabulary for Health Benefit Exchanges (HBX's).
+It's scope includes both a formal taxonomy of HBX resources and terms, plus a schema for exchanging information between applications and organizations, using RESTful Web services and popular messaging protocols.

-This Canonical Vocabulary (CV) defines a reusable information model standard for Health Benefit Exchanges (HBX's).
-It specifies HBX data elements, defining their semantic meaning, data types and value ranges.
-For each HBX resource type, the CV enumerates triggers or events, as a basis for system services to notify one another when a business event has ocurred.
-The CV also defines a message schema for passing information between applications and organizations using RESTful Web services and popular messaging protocols.
+It specifies HBX data resources, defining their semantic meaning, data types and value ranges.
+For each HBX resource type, the CV enumerates events that notify listening system services when an instance is created or updated.
+The CV also defines a message schema for passing information between applications and organizations

 The HBX CV information model covers the following areas: